 Again, nothing groundbreaking in here in terms of our seasonal decor.
 Just a lot of natural elements.
 I’ve placed a small tea candle into one of our Christmas teacups.
 We have a whole set of these Johnson Bros. dishes.
 It’s the “Friendly Village” series, and I ADORE it.
 Then just added some more pinecones and a couple of vintage matchbooks.

 Our home is a tad country, a tad modern.
 I love the look of burlap next to gold.
 It’s totally unexpected, glam and down to Earth at the same time.
 Unexpected, comfortable and delightful to this urban-gal-gone-country’s eyes.

 And our vintage flow blue plates coupled with an antique ladder.

 Thanks so very much for joining us for our holiday tour.
 We would be ever so pleased to see you again here at the Nest.
-We sincerely hope that each of you have a wonderful, peaceful, happy and bright holiday season.
+We sincerely hope that you have a wonderful, peaceful, happy and bright holiday season.

 Don’t forget to check out all the lovely homes, and seasonal DIY projects on the Hometalk.com and CountryLiving.com #HomeForChristmas blog tour!